DJakosa/plank-themes/readme.md

 *Download elementary OS freya from https://elementary.io/.
 Like right now.
 It's free, it's stable, it's fast, it's open source and it just works.*

 # Usage

+There is no installer yet.
+It will be.

 1. Open Files as administrator
 2. Navigate to /usr/share/plank/themes
 3. Create a new folder named Light